 FREQUENTLY ASKED QUESTIONS (FAQs)

-What Is a Marital Separation and Property Settlement Agreement?
+What Is a Marital Separation & Property Settlement Agreement?

-A Marital Separation Agreement, also known as a property settlement agreement, is a written contract between you and your spouse dividing your property, spelling out your rights, and settling problems you have with each other.
+A marital settlement agreement, also known as a property settlement agreement, is a written contract between you and your spouse dividing your property, spelling out your rights, and settling problems you have with each other.
 The agreements are a way for the spouses to reach a resolution without court interference.
-In Maryland, if you have a Marital Settlement Agreement, your divorce pleadings will be simpler, and it will be clear to the court that you have an uncontested divorce.
+In Maryland, if you have a marital settlement agreement, your divorce pleadings will be simpler, and it will be clear to the court that you have an uncontested divorce.

-What Is a Child Custody and Support Agreement?
+What Is a Child Custody & Support Agreement?

 When Can a Marital Settlement Agreement Be Executed?